jhin93/Jhin93/README.md

     <img width="1725" alt="feelway" src="https://github.com/user-attachments/assets/560e30a0-efe0-40b8-8fdf-5365e2366c81" />
 </a>

-At Feelway, I contributed to the development and enhancement of a luxury brand trading platform, focusing on front-end development and UI/UX improvements.
+At Feelway, I contributed to developing and enhancing a luxury brand trading platform, focusing on front-end development and UI/UX improvements.

 #### Front-End Development:
 My core responsibilities included designing and developing functional pages and event landing pages using HTML, CSS, and JavaScript.
 I collaborated closely with the design team to ensure pixel-perfect UI implementation and responsive design across various devices while maintaining the web environment and user interfaces to deliver a seamless user experience.
 Key achievements include developing over 20 event landing pages, boosting user engagement by 15% during promotional campaigns, and improving mobile responsiveness, which reduced user drop-off rates by 10% on mobile devices.